 7. PetArmor Plus Flea and Tick Prevention for Cats, 6 Doses

-Compared to smaller packs, this product prioritizes long-term coverage and value.
-The main tradeoff is a higher upfront investment, but it simplifies ongoing prevention.
+Compared to shorter-term packs, this product prioritizes duration and multi-pest coverage.
+The tradeoff is a higher upfront investment and a longer commitment to one formula.

 - Higher initial cost